TIBETAN SCIENTISTS LIVING AND WORKING AT THE MONASTERIES

 Winter Research Methodology Workshop

-Monastics will design and implement research through faculty-mentored projects in 14-day long workshops.
-During the sustainability phase, the same group of sixty monastic students who receive additional pedagogy training in summer sessions will also engage in novel research projects developed during the winter workshops.
+In the Research Methodology Workshop, the same group of sixty monastic students who receive additional pedagogy training in summer sessions will also engage in novel research projects developed during the winter workshops.
 A team of six faculty, with engagement of lay Tibetan scientists living and working at the monasteries, will engage with monastics during the research methodology sessions to design and implement interdisciplinary science projects.
 The topics for these projects are selected by and particularly germane to monastics—for example, improved access to water and other local ecological issues—and some have already been piloted (such as a study examining depression among the monks).
 Students will address a shared research question in Year 1 (2020) in order to focus on learning research methods and data analysis.
 In Year 2 and Year 3 (2021-2022), the students will progress towards generation of their own research questions.
 To complement this research training at the monasteries, ETSI will arrange merit-based internship opportunities for selected participants at university research labs.